-Before I began to travel full time, the books I read based on the “best travel books” recommendations were mostly written by western travellers.
+In my early travel days, the books I read based on most “books to read while travelling” recommendations were mostly written by western travellers.
 You can probably guess some of them: Into the Wild by Jon Krakeur, Eat, Pray, Love by Elizabeth Gilbert, Wild by Cheryl Strayed.
 I found them inspiring back then and still admire the authors for their personal quests.
 But the more I travel, the more I realise that the perspectives in these travel memoirs often come from a place of privilege.

 In my quest to discover lesser-visited regions around the world, I long to unravel their many layers through the words and perspectives of a local.
 To delve deeper into a country’s unique way of life, as shaped by its cultural and historical influences.

 As a result, I’ve ended up discovering delightful books by local authors on my travels.
-And reading them while simultaneously exploring the country they’re set in, adds a dreaminess to my travels, like taking multiple journeys at once – physically, virtually and emotionally.
+And reading these books while simultaneously exploring the country they’re set in, adds a dreaminess to my travels, like taking multiple journeys at once – physically, virtually and emotionally.

-The “travel books” that fascinate me often transcend the travel writing genre, but I hope you’ll read them anyway:
+The “travel books” that fascinate me often transcend the travel writing genre, but I hope you too will think they’re the best books to read while travelling anyway:

 Reading Lolita in Tehran